Psalm 145 – Praising God for Who He Is and What He Does

 And His tender mercies are over all His works.

 a.
-The LORD is gracious and full of compassion: David remembered the self-description of Yahweh in Exodus 34: The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth (Exodus 34:6).
+The LORD is gracious and full of compassion: David echoed the self-description of Yahweh to Moses: The LORD, the LORD God, merciful and gracious, longsuffering, and abounding in goodness and truth (Exodus 34:6).

 i.
 “But greatness, majesty, splendour, are not the Divinest parts of the Divine nature, as this singer had learned.
 These are but the fringes of the central glory.
 Therefore the song rises from greatness to celebrate better things, the moral attributes of Jehovah.”
 (Maclaren)